jay-chalkstep/cardmock/documentation/COLLABORATION_IMPLEMENTATION.md

 6. **Expected**:
    - Modal closes
    - Reviewers appear in sidebar under "Reviewers" tab
-   - Email sent to each reviewer (if SendGrid configured)
+   - Email sent to each reviewer (if Resend configured)

 ### Test 4: Review as Invited User

 1. Log in as a different user (who was invited)
-2. Check email for review invitation (if SendGrid configured)
+2. Check email for review invitation (if Resend configured)
 3. Or manually navigate to `/mockups/{mockup-id}`
 4. Add annotations and comments
 5. Click "Approve" or "Request Changes" in reviewers section